Kitchen Design 101

 How to enhance the Single-wall kitchen:

-Add additional storage and maximize the space by stacking cabinetry such all the wall pantry pull-out above the base pantry pull-out.
+Add additional storage and maximize the space by stacking cabinetry such as the wall pantry pull-out above the base pantry pull-out.

 The Corridor or Galley Kitchen: